Phase One – Stabilization

-An integral part of the TWC’s first-stage program, Jesse has worked in the addictions field since 2008 and has been the Stabilization Counsellor at Together We Can since 2010.
+An integral part of the TWC’s primary residential treatment program, Jesse has worked in the addictions field since 2008 and has been the Stabilization Counsellor at Together We Can since 2010.
 Jesse has completed the Addictions Counselling Program offered at Vancouver Community College and is certified in Satir Family Counselling.
 He also holds a CCAC designation as a Certified Canadian Addiction Counsellor and earned a SMART Recovery Facilitator Certificate.

 Phase Two – Senior Process Groups